-Mr. Szaro determined an ESM of 1.75 for the Fifth Street facility and an ESM of 1.5 for the Scotrun facility. n17 Following this, Mr. Szaro made a further adjustment to account for the DNM, determining Respondent's noncompliance exceeded four years and six months.
-Mr. Szaro applied the maximum DNM value of 6.5.
-Incorporating the further inflation adjustment multiplier, Mr. Szaro split the DNM into the period of time preceding and the period of time following the inflation adjustment: a DNM value of 4.5 for the violation prior to March 15, 2004 and a DNM value of 2.0 for the period of time following March 15, 2004.
-Lastly, Mr. Szaro accounted for the Inflation Rule Adjustment [49] Multiplier ("IRAM") which increases penalties due to inflation.
-Mr. Szaro incorporated the adjusted IRAMs of 1.1 for violations occurring after January 30, 1997 but before March 15, 2004 and 1.2895 for violations occurring after March 15, 2004. n17 Mr. Szaro consulted reports from EPA Geologist, Joel Hennessy, and EPA Toxicologist, Elizabeth Quinn, on the adverse environmental effects that the violations may have had, given the sensitivity of the local area to damage posed by a potential or actual release.
-Szaro Declaration at 4, P19.
+Szaro split the DNM into the period of time preceding and the period of time following the inflation adjustment: a DNM value of 4.5 for the violation prior to March 15, 2004 and a DNM value of 2.0 for the period of time following March 15, 2004.
+Lastly, Mr. Szaro accounted for the Inflation Rule Adjustment Multiplier ("IRAM") which increases penalties due to inflation.
+Mr. Szaro incorporated the adjusted IRAMs of 1.1 for violations occurring after January 30, 1997 but before March 15, 2004 and 1.2895 for violations occurring after March 15, 2004.

-With respect to the UST Penalty Policy, the total gravity-based component was calculated on the following equation: Gravity-Based Component= Matrix value x Number of Tanks x Violator-Specific Adjustments x Environmental Sensitivity Multiplier x Days of Noncompliance Multiplier x Inflation Rule Adjustment Multiplier.
-For example, the calculation rendered for the Count I violation at the Fifth Street Facility proceeds as follows: $(\$ 1,500) \times (3 \tan ks) \times (1.1) \times (1.75) \times (4.5) \times (1.1) =$ [50] 42,879 and $(\$ 1,500) \times (3 \tan ks) \times (1.1) \times (1.75) \times (2.0) \times (1.2895) =$ \$ 22,341 which adds up to \$65,220 for the Total Gravity Component.
+With respect to the UST Penalty Policy, the total gravitybased component was calculated on the following equation: Gravity-Based Component= Matrix value x Number of Tanks x Violator-Specific Adjustments x Environmental Sensitivity Multiplier x Days of Noncompliance Multiplier x Inflation Rule Adjustment Multiplier.
+For example, the calculation rendered for the Count I violation at the Fifth Street Facility proceeds as follows: $(\$1,500) \times (3 \text{ tanks}) \times (1.1) \times (1.75) \times (4.5) \times (1.1) =$ $\$42,879 \text{ and } (\$1,500) \times (3 \text{ tanks}) \times (1.1) \times (1.75) \times (2.0) \times (1.2895) = \$22,341$ which adds up to \$65,220 for the Total Gravity Component.

 Finally, Mr. Szaro reviewed any significant profit from Respondent's noncompliance to calculate the Economic Benefit Component ("EBC").
 Mr. Szaro determined that Respondent had a delayed expenditure for each violation.
-For example, under Count I there was a delayed expense of \$ 10,000, which is the average cost in the industry for installing a pipe and tank impressed current system for corrosion protection at the Facilities.
+For example, under Count I there was a delayed expense of \$10,000, which is the average cost in the industry for installing a pipe and tank impressed current system for corrosion protection at the Facilities.
 In this case, Complainant used a 39.5 percent tax rate to calculate the EBC, which was then added to the gravity-based component.

 In conclusion, I find that Complainant has met its burden of establishing its prima facie case and demonstrating the appropriateness of the proposed penalty on default.
-Complainant's penalty calculation narrative included in the supplemental prehearing exchange and the declaration of Mr. Szaro submitted on Motion for Default show that Complainant considered both penalty factors identified in Section 9006(c) of RCRA in assessing the proposed penalty; that is, the "seriousness of the violation" and [51] "any good faith efforts to comply with applicable requirements."
+Complainant's penalty calculation narrative included in the supplemental prehearing exchange and the declaration of Mr. Szaro submitted on Motion for Default show that Complainant considered both penalty factors identified in Section 9006(c) of RCRA in assessing the proposed penalty; that is, the "seriousness of the violation" and " any good faith efforts to comply with applicable requirements."
 Further, the proposed penalty is not clearly inconsistent with the record of proceeding or RCRA itself.
 See 42 U.S.C. § 9006; 40 C.F.R. §§ 22.17(c), 22.24(a).
-Accordingly, the proposed civil administrative penalty of \$ 193,538 is assessed against Respondent.
+Accordingly, the proposed civil administrative penalty of \$193,538 is assessed against Respondent.